 Anxiety

+Clinical anxiety, on the other hand, is more than just feeling worried every now and then.
+Anxiety disorders are serious mental health conditions which interfere with our ability to function and lead to significant distress.
 People who experience anxiety disorders may find their lives marked by excessive worry, fear, apprehension, and distress.
 They may feel powerless to control their worry.

 Symptoms of Anxiety